Colombia–Peru War: Civilian takeover

 The group released an irredentist manifesto known as the Leticia Plan (Plan de Leticia) denouncing the Salomón-Lozano Treaty.
 The "plan" would be carried out peacefully and force would only be used if Colombia authorities responded in a hostile manner.
 Civilians would be the only ones participating so as not to compromise the entire country, which led to Juan La Rosa Guevara renouncing his appointment as second lieutenant in order to participate as a civilian.

 The takeover of Leticia, originally planned for September 15, 1932, was brought forward two weeks.
 The center of operations was the border city of Caballococha, whose inhabitants joined the Civilian Recovery Army, whose number was 48 people.

-In the early hours of September 1, 1932, what is now known as the Leticia Incident took place after Leticia was seized with the support of the local population.
+In the early hours of September 1, 1932, what is now known as the Leticia Incident took place after Leticia was seized by Peruvian soldiers.
 As a result, Colombian authorities and police fled to nearby Brazil.